camheff/AutoJack/README.md

 ### LuckyLand:
 After Dealer BlackJack, it displays Hit instead of Repeat.
 It also doesn't start showing the correct values for Time, Bets Per hour, etc. until two wins.

 Since these are super minor bugs they are low priority but I will fix them eventually when I get time.
 The code is also pretty rough with a lot of duplicationss.
-This is because it was initially designed only for Chumba but LuckyLand had a much different process for how the game works, and adapting the code for both sites was challenging, but now that the code works, it works.
+This is because it was initially designed only for Chumba but LuckyLand had a **much** different process for how the game works with its state management and network requests and I was too lazy to make the code modular and efficient.
+But since this code works and I'm working on many other important automations that everyone in the group can take advantage of, these problems are low hanging fruit and this gets the job done.

 # FAQ
 ### Are you going to make this fully automated for playing too?
 Maybe in the future, but as of now im leaning towards that not being worth the risk.
 Automation most likely breaks TOS and is bannable.
-While we can read the data with a 100% guarantee of being undetectable, actually interacting with the browser will always carry a possiblity of detection (albeit very small one).
+While we can **read** the data with a 100% guarantee of that being undetectable, **_actually interacting with the browser_** will always carry a possiblity of detection (albeit very small one).
 But given the size of the deposit's we're all putting on these sites its a risk im not willing to take.

 ### If I already memorized the chart is this program useless?
-Besides the added benefit of not having to actually play/follow the game (which I find super boring and tedious), since the program tracks the game state through network requests it has access to the hand data before your screen animations complete, so its guaranteed to speed up your game (you will already see the correct action to take before the hands are even finished being dealt).
+Besides the added benefit of not having to actually play/follow the game (which I find super boring and tedious), since the program **tracks the game state through network requests** it has access to the hand data **before** your screen animations complete, so **_its guaranteed to speed up your game_** (you will already see the correct action to take before the hands even finish dealing).
-It can also prevent making any mistakes, which is useful considering even a single mistake can heavily effect your sessions RTP and the profitability of this method.
+It can also help prevent you from making any mistakes, very useful considering that even a single mistake can heavily effect your sessions RTP and the profitability of this method.

-### If you've found any kind of bug, have trouble getting it running, or have an interesting idea to add to it let me know in discord @tracer6136 (Camheff)
+### If you've found any kind of bug, have trouble getting it running, or have an interesting idea to add to it let me know in discord Camheff (@tracer6136)

 # Sources For Tables:
 Chumba Purple: